tc39/proposal-import-attributes/README.md

 ## Proposed syntax

-Import conditions have to be made available in several different contexts.
+Import assertions have to be made available in several different contexts.
 This section contains one possible syntax, but there are other options, discussed in [#6](https://github.com/tc39/proposal-import-conditions/issues/6).

 Here, a key-value syntax is used, with the key `type` used as an example indicating the module type.
 Such key-value syntax can be used in various different contexts.

 ### import statements

-The ImportDeclaration would allow any arbitrary conditions after the `assert` keyword.
+The ImportDeclaration would allow any arbitrary assertions after the `assert` keyword.

-For example, the `type` attribute indicates a module type, and can be used to load JSON modules with the following syntax.
+For example, the `type` assertion indicates a module type, and can be used to load JSON modules with the following syntax.

 ```mjs
 import json from "./foo.json" assert { type: "json" };
 ```

 The `assert` syntax in the `ImportDeclaration` statement uses curly braces, for the following reasons (as discussed in [#5](https://github.com/tc39/proposal-import-conditions/issues/5)):
-- JavaScript developers are already used to the Object literal syntax and since it allows a trailing comma copy/pasting conditions will be easy.
+- JavaScript developers are already used to the Object literal syntax and since it allows a trailing comma copy/pasting assertions will be easy.
-- Follow-up proposals might specify new types of import conditions (see [Restriction to condition attributes](https://github.com/tc39/proposal-import-conditions#restriction-to-condition-attributes)) and we will be able to group conditions with different keywords, for instance:
+- Follow-up proposals might specify new types of import attributes (see [Follow-up proposal "evaluator attributes"](https://github.com/tc39/proposal-import-conditions#follow-up-proposal-evaluator-attributes)) and we will be able to group attributes with different keywords, for instance:
 ```js
 import json from "./foo.json" assert { type: "json" } with { transformA: "value" };
 ```